Jake Sully

-Jake Sully, or Tsyeyk te Suli in the Naʼvi language, is a fictional character and main protagonist of the American science fiction film series Avatar, created by James Cameron.
-Jake Sully served with the U.S. Marine Corps 1st Reconnaissance Battalion but was discharged after an injury left him paralyzed from the waist down.
-After learning that his identical twin brother Tom has died, Jake agrees to replace him in the RDA's Avatar Program on Pandora, where humans remotely control human/Na'vi hybrids to safely navigate the planet.
-Lost in the Pandoran woods, Jake is attacked by a group of viperwolves when Neytiri, a Na'vi, saves him.
-Jake turns against the RDA after sympathizing with the Na'vi and mating with Neytiri.
-Jake becomes the sixth Toruk Makto and leads the Na'vi in a battle to drive the RDA off Pandora.
-After the battle, Jake's consciousness is permanently transferred into his avatar via the Tree of Souls.
-Over the following fifteen years, Jake has three children with Neytiri: Neteyam, Lo'ak, and Tuk, and adopts two others: Kiri and Miles "Spider" Socorro.
+Jake Sully (Na'vi: Tsyeyk te Suli) is a fictional character and the protagonist of the American epic science fiction film franchise Avatar, created by James Cameron.
+Portrayed by Sam Worthington in Avatar (2009) and its sequels, including Avatar: The Way of Water (2022), and the upcoming Avatar: Fire and Ash (2025).

-The character is portrayed by Sam Worthington in Avatar (2009) and its sequels, including Avatar: The Way of Water (2022) and the currently untitled upcoming Avatar 3.
-He also appears in literature, including comic books published by Dark Horse Comics.
+Born a human on Earth, Jake Sully served with the U.S. Marine Corps 1st Reconnaissance Battalion but was discharged after an injury left him paralyzed from the waist down.
+After his identical twin brother Tom dies, Jake agrees to replace him in the RDA's Avatar Program on Pandora, where humans remotely control human/Na'vi hybrids to safely navigate the planet.
+Jake turns against the RDA after sympathizing with the Na'vi and mating with a Na'vi woman, Neytiri.
+After leading the Na'vi in a successful battle to drive the RDA off Pandora, his consciousness is permanently transferred into his avatar via the Tree of Souls.
+Over the following fifteen years, Jake has three children with Neytiri––Neteyam, Lo'ak, and Tuk––and adopts one other, Kiri.